Program Approval Procedure

 Refund Policy

 The effective date of your withdrawal is the date that the written request is received and acknowledged by Overseas Programs.
-If you are offered admission to a program and declare your intent to participate then subsequently decide to withdraw from participation, you must notify both Overseas Programs and the Program Sponsor in writing.
+If you are offered admission to a program and declare your intent to participate, then subsequently decide to withdraw from participation, you must notify both Overseas Programs and the Program Sponsor in writing.

 See the Withdrawal Policy for additional instructions and information.

 Any study abroad refunds will be applied as a credit to unpaid program fees posted to the student’s Washington University student account.
-Any remaining credit will be refunded by check according to policies and procedures set forth by Washington University Student Financial Services.
+Any remaining credit will be refunded by check according to the policies and procedures set forth by Washington University Student Financial Services.

-Spring WU Cancellation Fees**
+Spring WashU Cancellation Fees**

 Withdraw after October 1 | $500 Cancellation Fee